Association Office Professionals

 Professional Standards Program Background:

 The following guidelines and policies have been developed to assist and encourage USM AOP members to participate in the Professional Standards Program.
-The program is designed as a series of eight graduated steps through which an enrollee can attain eight certificates, and entry to the program can be at any point.
+The program is designed as a series of eight graduated steps through which an enrollee can attain eight certificates, and entry to the program can be made at any point.
 Certificates earned under these guidelines, and only under these guidelines, would entitle a member of AOP to be granted a salary increase for exhibiting the desire to improve personally and professionally as a university office employee.

 In addition to the requirements found in the PSP brochure of the National Association of Educational Office Professionals relative to eligibility for certification, the USM AOP PSP Advisory Committee has set the following stipulations: